Our Flagship Programme "A Child's Voice" Co-Created with Children ® Saves Lives

 07 February 2025

-"I am so proud of my daughter achieving her CPD certificate for A Childs Voice.
+"I am so proud of my daughter achieving her certificate for A Childs Voice.

 So, I would like to say that when you started to see the wellbeing officer, you were probably at the most depressed and lowest point in your life, I had ever seen, with you being taken by me to the hospital due to fear of self - harm.